mccdaq/mcculw/README.rst

 Refer to the knowledgebase article `Importing Python for Windows example programs into an IDE`_ for detailed instructions on how to import examples into popular IDEs such as Eclipse and Visual Studio.

+    Note: The latest examples take advantage of the **mcculw.device_info** subpackage added in version 1.0.0.
+Software developed using the props subpackage included in the examples folder of pre-release versions will continue to work with version 1.0.0 and later of the **mcculw** Python package, but requires the inclusion of the props subdirectory.
+    See the mcculw GitHub `Releases`_ page for a complete archive of previous releases.

 Usage
 =====